-The success of reinforced concrete as a revolutionary material for use in various types of structures is mainly due to the improved quality of concrete and steel over the years and also the improved bond characteristic between the two ingredients.
+The success of reinforced Concrete as a revolutionary material for use in various types of structures is mainly due to the improved quality of Concrete and steel over the years, and also the improved bond characteristic between the two ingredients.

 Historical Development of Reinforced Cement Concrete

 The Limit state design overcomes the inadequacies of the working stress and ultimate load methods, ensures the structure’s safety against excessive deflections and cracking under service loads, and provides for the desired load factor against failure.
-Hence, the British Code, American Code, Australian Code, German Code, Euro Code, and Indian code have adopted the limit state design concepts.
+Hence, the British Code, American Code, Australian Code, German Code, Euro Code, and Indian Code have adopted the limit state design concepts.

-Philosophy of Structural design
+Philosophy of Structural Design

-The main objective of reinforced concrete structural design is to comply with the following essential requirements.
+The main objective of reinforced Concrete structural design is to comply with the following essential requirements.

-- Structures designed should satisfy the criterion, of desirable ultimate strength, in flexure, shear, compression, tension, and torsion developed under a given system of loads and their combinations.
+- Structures designed should satisfy the criterion of desirable ultimate strength, in flexure, shear, compression, tension, and torsion developed under a given system of loads and their combinations.
 In addition, the stresses developed in the structure under the given system of loads should be within the safe permissible limits under service loads.

 - The structure should have adequate stability against overturning, sliding, buckling, and vibration under the action of loads.